Being More Mindful May Be Easier Than You Realize

 You can learn more about the research on mindfulness at mindful.org.

-I’ve found that mindfulness helps reduce the stress, and anxiety that comes with everyday living.
-It has also helped me:
+I’ve found that mindfulness helps me reduce the stress, and anxiety that come with everyday living.
+It’s also helped me:

 If you worry a lot, you feel like your mind is stuck in the “on” position, or you just want to bring more mindful attention to your life try these easy techniques:

-- Pick one daily activity to pay mindful attention to.
+Pick one daily activity to pay mindful attention to.
 Pick something that takes only a few minutes to complete, such as brushing your hair or teeth, putting on make-up, taking a shower, watering your plants, or patting your dog or cat.
 Intentionally, pay close attention to what you see, hear, smell, feel and taste for whatever activity you chose.
-And do this each day for at least a week.
+And when your mind wanders to the thoughts, plans and worries bring your focus back to the activity and your senses.
+Do this each day for at least a week.

-- Be kind to yourself at least once a day.
+Be kind to yourself at least once a day.
 We are so hard on ourselves, especially when we make mistakes.
-This can cause a lot of stress.
-Instead,when you make a mistake, or are struggling with something, consider what you would say to a good friend who is struggling.
-And then say that to yourself, with compassion.
+This causes us a lot of stress!
+Instead, when you make a mistake — we’re all perfectly imperfect — or you’re struggling with something, consider what you’d say to a good friend who is struggling.
+Now, try saying that to yourself, with compassion.

-If you would like to more ideas on how to become more mindful, or how mindfulness can ease your stress and anxiety check out my blog or email or call me at 410-340-8469 for a free 15-minute phone consultation.
+If you would like to more ideas on how to become more mindful, or how mindfulness can ease your stress and anxiety I offer mindfulness groups for women and you can check out my blog.
+Please email or call me at 410-339-1979 for a free 15-minute phone consultation.